antlr/antlr4/doc/options.md

 ### `caseInsensitive`

-Ignore character case of input stream.

-The parser from the following grammar:
+As of 4.9.4, ANTLR supports case-insensitive lexers using a grammar option.
+For example, the parser from the following grammar:

 ```g4
 lexer grammar L;